smurfix/OpenTTD/docs/multiplayer.md

 ## 3.0) Playing internet games

-- Servers with a red dot behind it have a different version then you have.
+- Servers with a red dot behind it have a different version than you have.
 You will not be able to join those servers.

 - Servers with a yellow dot behind it have NewGRFs that you do not have.
 You